nwehr/neopass/readme.md

 $ neopass init --piv
 ```

 You can also use Neopass Cloud to store your passwords.
-Neopass Cloud will never store your keys; only encrypted passwords.

 ```
 $ neopass init --neopass.cloud